hroussille/ocr-preprocessor/README.md

 This module export a single function : preprocess

-This function accept 3 arguments :
+This function accept 4 arguments :

 * input path   : path to the image to process
 * output path : path to save the processed image
+* options : options for the preprocessing
 * callback  : callback function to execute when done.

 ## Asynchronous